Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 xrt-mgmt Driver Sysfs
 ----------------------

-xrt-mgmt driver exposes a rich set of sysfs interfaces.
+The xrt-mgmt driver exposes a rich set of sysfs interfaces.
 Subsystem xrt drivers export sysfs node for every platform instance.

 Every partition also exports its UUIDs.
 See below for examples::